 I think that’s everything important, so let’s address the actual story for this volume.

-This is a pretty damn simple story, which is to be expected since it’s based off of a game that is literally ‘raise monsters, fight them’.
+This is a pretty simple story, which is to be expected since it’s based off of a game that is literally ‘raise monsters, fight them’.
 Taichi is transported to the Digital World because of a great leader named Holy Angemon/MagnaAngemon.
 While he looks entirely different from the MagnaAngemon of the anime here, apparently he looks very similar to MagnaAngemon’s priest mode, which is never shown in the anime.

-Anyway, he requests his help in saving the Digital World from a terrible virus Digimon called Demon.
+He requests his help in saving the Digital World from a terrible virus Digimon called Demon.
 I would call them out on their uncreative name, but the main villain for much of the first series was called Devimon….

 Taichi and Zero are the only ones who can do it since Tamers bring out something very special in their Digimon – something that makes Zero incredibly powerful.
 Something else is brought up to support this; Taichi has ‘Ichi’ or ‘One’ in his name and his partner is Zero.
 The Digital World’s base is data, which is binary; a series of ones and zeroes.